firexcy/vbang2/README.md

 **Note:**
 You may want to set the forked repo as private and select an obscure or protected URL for better privacy, especially if you want to save bangs that redirect to confidential or paywalled locations.

+Of course, you can also use any cloud service that supports the depolyment of Node.js code, such as fly.io, Cloudflare Worker, etc.

 *The project is made as a demo for an upcoming member-only post at <em>SSPAI Prime</em> (<https://sspai.com/prime/explore>).
 If you find this useful, please consider purchasing a subscription as a form of support.
 Thanks.*